Affiliate Ad Disclosure: We’re reader-supported. When you buy via our links, we earn commissions. Learn more.

 At the moment, there are no travel restrictions in New Jersey.

-I hope I’ve answered the question “is New Jersey safe?”
+I hope I’ve helped answer the question “Is New Jersey safe?”

 (Featured Image Credit: Wirestock Creators / Shutterstock)